 - Fiber-optics; Fiber-optic communications

-- Classical light condensation in lasers and Quantum-based photon Bose-Einstein condensation (BEC) in fiber cavities
+- Light/photon condensation: Classical, in lasers, and Quantum-based photon Bose-Einstein condensation (BEC) in fiber cavities

 - Many-Body Photonics: Statistical-mechanics and quantum-mechanics based study of light and lasers

 - Pulse-optics; Pulse-lasers

 - Fiber-Optics, Fiber-optic communication, Lasers, Nonlinear fiber-optics, Fiber gratings, Tunable lasers, etc. :

 Aspects in fiber-optic communications, such as light propagation in fibers, lasers, fiber lasers and amplifiers, special tunable devices, transmitters and filters for WDM (wavelength division multiplexing) networks.
 Papers elected Publications): 36a, 36b, 39a, 39b, 41, 44, 45, 47, 50, 51, 53, 56, 58, 59, 62, 65, 66, 67, 106 (and 2 Videos for paper 106: Video S1, Video S2, and patents 5, 7, 8, 9.

 - Photon thermalization and Quantum-based Bose-Einstein condensation (BEC) in fiber cavities:

 Bose-Einstein condensates were demonstrated at low temperatures, mostly with ultra-cold (hundreds of nano-Kelvin) bosonic atoms.
 We demonstrated quantum-based BEC of photons in a standard fiber cavity at, below and above room temperature.